AlexanderJHess/Hess_FinalProject/README.md

 > python (script) (blast type) (fasta file location) (database) (desired e-value)

-Here is a visual example from the command prompt:

 script - This is the .py file of this blast search script